discordjs/guide/guide/interactions/modals.md

 You can have a maximum of five `ActionRowBuilder`s per modal builder, and one `TextInputBuilder` within an `ActionRowBuilder`.
 Currently, you cannot use `SelectMenuBuilder`s or `ButtonBuilder`s in modal action rows builders.
 :::

 To create a modal you construct a new `ModalBuilder`.
-You can then use the setters to add the title.
+You can then use the setters to add the custom id and title.

 ```js {1,7-13}
 const { ModalBuilder } = require('discord.js');